unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-In response to a call to this method will be:
+In response to the call of this method you will see:

 ```json
 {